 FMLA-protected and the amount of leave counted against the employee's leave entitlement.
-If the employer determines that the leave is not Use of FMLA leave cannot result in the loss of any employment benefit that FMLA-protected, the employer must notify the employee.
+If the employer determines that the leave is not

 Unlawful Acts by Employers

 FMLA makes it unlawful for any employer to:

 - interfere with, restrain, or deny the exercise of any right provided under FMLA; and - discharge or discriminate against any person for opposing any practice made unlawful by FMLA or for involvement in any proceeding under or relating to FMLA.